mr-anderson86/what_is_host_ip/README.md

 # helm install [your app name] host-ip, example below:
 helm install host-ip host-ip

-# For minikube:
+# Only for minikube:
 minikube tunnel

+# Note: in minikube also the 2 below commands can work instead of "minikube tunnel":
+# minikube service nginx-service --url -n my-host-ip  # but this will give you a different port than 80
+# kubectl -n my-host-ip port-forward --address 0.0.0.0 service/nginx-service 80:80

-# If you are using an external k8s cluster, then you'll have to retrieve ip from ou
+# If you are using an external k8s cluster, then you'll have to retrieve ip from external LB
 ```

 That's it!